IBM/here-telemetry-workshop/docs/Readme.md

 ![Architecture Diagram](../readme-images/arch-diagram.png)

+1. User access the web application via their browser
+2. Web applicaiton gets its data from the metrics MongoDB and create a live view of fleet and dashboard for metrics.
+3. The MongoDB is populated by the consumer which gets its data from Kafka
-1. Producer generates the data using Here Location Services API and write to Kafka.
+4. Producer generates the data using Here Location Services API and write to Kafka
-2. consumer read that message, process the data and write to MondoDB.
-3. Finally the web app presents that data to the user in map and charts.

 ## Step 1: Create or Login to IBM Cloud Account